Marcogeorgez/MovieLibrary/Readme.md

 The Movie Library App is a Windows Forms application built to manage a personal movie library.
 This project serves as a learning exercise in C# development using a Minimal API with Entity Framework Core.
 The app features CRUD operations, where users can create, read, update, and delete movies.
 The WinForms app interacts with the API through HTTP requests, fetching data asynchronously using DTOs (Data Transfer Objects).

-This project is for learning key concepts in async/await, Object Relational Mapping (ORM), and Minimal APIs in .NET.
+This project is for learning key concepts in async/await, Object Relational Mapping (ORM), and Minimal APIs in .NET, and unit testing and Integration testing.

 ## Features

 - **Create**: Add new movies to the library, including details such as title, release year, description, and whether you’ve seen them.